Adaptive Cross-Layer Attention for Image Restoration

 \section{Abstract}

 Non-local attention module has been proven to be crucial for image restoration.
 Conventional non-local attention processes features of each layer separately, so it risks missing correlation between features among different layers.
-To address this problem, we propose Cross-Layer Attention (CLA) module in this paper.
-Instead of finding correlated key pixels within the same layer, each query pixel can attend to key pixels at previous layers of the network.
-In order to further enhance the learning capability and reduce the inference cost of CLA, we further propose Adaptive CLA, or ACLA, as an improved CLA.
-Two adaptive designs are proposed for ACLA: 1) adaptively selecting the keys for non-local attention at each layer; 2) automatically searching for the insertion locations for ACLA modules.
-By these two adaptive designs, ACLA dynamically selects the number of keys to be aggregated for non-local attention at layer.
-In addition, ACLA searches for the optimal insert positions of ACLA modules by a neural architecture search method to render a compact neural network with compelling performance.
+To address this problem, we aim to design attention modules that aggregate information from different layers.
+Instead of finding correlated key pixels within the same layer, each query pixel is encouraged to attend to key pixels at multiple previous layers of the network.
+In order to efficiently embed such attention design into neural network backbones, we propose a novel Adaptive Cross-Layer Attention (ACLA) module.
+Two adaptive designs are proposed for ACLA: (1) adaptively selecting the keys for non-local attention at each layer; (2) automatically searching for the insertion locations for ACLA modules.
+By these two adaptive designs, ACLA dynamically selects a flexible number of keys to be aggregated for non-local attention at previous layer while maintaining a compact neural network with compelling performance.
 Extensive experiments on image restoration tasks, including single image super-resolution, image denoising, image demosaicing, and image compression artifacts reduction, validate the effectiveness and efficiency of ACLA.
-The code of CLA and ACLA is available at \url{https://github.com/SDL-ASU/ACLA}.
+The code of ACLA is available at \url{https://github.com/SDL-ASU/ACLA}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{